Kaiser

 missing X-rays, or that my reports had been tampered with.

-achieved nothing for his pals.
-Between July 12 and September 19, 2011, Kaiser
+complaint was justified: between July 12 and September 19, 2011, Kaiser eliminated

-eliminated the reports below from my records, and produced more X-rays.
-My doctor
+the reports below from my records, and produced more X-rays.
+My doctor refuses to

 Comparing different Kaiser Permanente locations